viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 Now, you can start talking to Rosey.
 <img src="../img/ai-integration/rosey_robot.jpg"  style="float:right;margin-right:0px;margin-left: 20px;" alt="Viam Rover Rosey." title="Viam Rover Rosey." width="350" />
 Any time she hears the keyword "Rosey", she will pay attention to anything you say immediately afterwards.
-For example, if you say *"Hello Rosey, what do you think will happen today?"*, the phrase *"what do you think will happen today"* will be sent to OpenAI, and you'll get a response back similar to *"It is impossible to predict what will happen today.
+For example, if you say *"Hello Rosey, what do you think will happen today?"*, the phrase *"what do you think will happen today"* will be sent to OpenAI's completion API, and you'll get a response back similar to *"It is impossible to predict what will happen today.
 Every day is different and unpredictable!"*

 If you explore the tutorial code, you will notice that some words or phrases are keywords when heard after "Rosey", and will trigger specific behavior.
 For example, there are a number of commands that will cause the rover to move - like *"move forward"*, *"turn left"*, *"spin"*.